piyushmahajan670/PHP-Todo/README.md

 # PHP CRUD Todo List Website

 This is a basic CRUD (Create, Read, Update, Delete) operation-based Todo List website built using PHP and MySQL.
 The project includes user authentication, Todo list management, and a student list with pagination functionality.
+I am just starting to learn php so i create this simple operational website

 ## Features